-Jesus’ words worry some people because they seem to contradict what Paul writes in Romans:
+Jesus’ words worry some because they seem to contradict what Paul writes in Romans:

 If you declare with your mouth, “Jesus is Lord,” and believe in your heart that God raised him from the dead, you will be saved.
-(Rom 10:9)
+(Romans 10:9)

 But you might not be, says Jesus.